HeylelOS/honey/README.md

 ```
 There are no output comparisons for checking whether any
 problem occured, but error messages should be clear enough
-to detect them at reading.
+to detect them at sight.